vapoursynth/bestsource/README.md

 *drc_scale*: Apply dynamic range compression to ac3 audio.
 0 = None and 1.0 = Normal.

-*cachepath*: The full path to of the cache file.
+*cachepath*: The full base path and filename of the cache file.
 Defaults to `source.<track>.bsindex`.
-Current ignored for AudioSource.

 *cachesize*: Maximum internal cache size in MB.